 Key Differences Between Coupling vs Cohesion

 Let us discuss some of the major key differences between Coupling and Cohesion:

 The terms coupling and cohesion are an integral part of programming terminology.
-They are frequently used terms, mainly used to describe the independence or interdependence of modules and their relative strengths.
+They have frequently used terms, mainly used to describe the independence or interdependence of modules and their relative strengths.

-- Cohesion relies on the knowledge of the internal mechanism of a module while Coupling is based on the entry mechanisms of different modules
+- Cohesion relies on the knowledge of a module’s internal mechanism, while Coupling is based on the entry mechanisms of different modules.

 Comparison Table of Lightroom CC vs Lightroom Classic

 Let’s look at the top comparisons between Lightroom CC and Lightroom Classic.

 |Coupling is intra modular, that is indicating the relationship between different modules.||Cohesion is intra modular, indicating the strength of the relationship within the said module.|

 |Is a measure of the degree of independence, each module can enjoy||It is a measure of the individual modular strength in relation to the other modules.|